ekinsipahi/frontend/advice-generator/README.md

 * Nodejs

 ## How its built?
-This project was using VueCli and axios packages that can fetch advices for life.
+This project was built using VueCli.

 ## Installation